 While we love the hustle and bustle of Newport's waterfront and mansion district during the summer, the crowds can be a bit overwhelming to some.
 So where to the locals go when they want to escape the crowds?
-The Broadway District, a short walk from either of our Newport boutique hotels.
+The Broadway District, a short walk from any of our Newport boutique hotels.
 This neighborhood is full of restaurants, bars, and shops, and has a funkier, locals-only vibe (or just visitors in-the-know) to it than the waterfront.
 With six blocks of shops and restaurants to explore, you can easily spend an afternoon on Newport's Broadway District.

 First, some history: the Newport Stamp Act Riot took place on Broadway in 1765, similar to the Boston Tea Party, where colonists protested the British government's taxation of necessary goods like paper for printing and correspondence.
 For those wanting to learn more about the history of the area, the Wanton-Lyman-Hazard House, the oldest surviving house in Newport, is open for tours by appointment.